A woman with long black hair resting her face on a white surface next to a large red lipstick sculpture.

 Eri Maeda

-Eri Maeda is a Japanese visual artist based in Paris.
-Working primarily with ceramics and occasionally photography, she hand-builds surreal, vividly colored stoneware sculptures that transform everyday objects into absurd, creature-like hybrids.
-Her work explores rebellion against outdated social rules, gender expectations, and the unspoken codes of behavior that shaped her upbringing in Tokyo.
+Eri Maeda is a Japanese visual artist based in Paris, working primarily with ceramics and photography.
+She creates hand-built, vividly colored stoneware sculptures that transform everyday objects into surreal, creature-like hybrids.
+Her work explores rebellion against social norms, gender expectations, and the subtle codes of behavior shaped by her upbringing in Tokyo.

 Selected shows